biocompibens/phenexplain/README.md

 The previous command produces a subdirectory in the `runs` directory of StyleGAN2, containing regular backups of the network called `network-snapshot-xxx.pkl`.
 Use one of the last snapshots with Phenexplain to explore transitions between classes.

-* Get the indices of the available condition indices:
+* Get the available condition indices:

 `python phenexplain.py DATASET.zip -l`